 Graduate Division, a Vice Chair who serves when the Chair is away, the Graduate Advisors, the Undergraduate Advisors, other faculty from the Department, the student services advisor (SSA) (CNAS Graduate Student Services Advisor), and a graduate student representative selected by the Entomology Graduate Student Association (EGSA - see Section L).
 The SSA office is in the CNAS Graduate Student Affairs Center (1140 Batchelor Hall).
 During the academic year, ISAC meets at least bi-weekly.
-Petitions and business that need ISAC attention should be send via e-mail to the ISAC Chair (for 2024-2025, Dr. Kerry Mauck [kerrym@ucr.edu], see Department website for current Chair information) and the SSA for 2024-2025, Evelyn Sullivan (evelyn.sullivan@ucr.edu) for inclusion on the ISAC agenda.
+Petitions and business that need ISAC attention should be send via e-mail to the ISAC Chair (for 2024-2025, Dr. Kerry Mauck [kerrym@ucr.edu], see Department website for current Chair information) and the SSAs (for 2024-2025, Fidel Rivas [fidelr@exch.ucr.edu] and Evelyn Sullivan (evelyn.sullivan@ucr.edu)) for inclusion on the ISAC agenda.